Jacksonville Workers’ Compensation Lawyer

 Workers’ comp cases can be difficult, stressful, and time-consuming.
 Let an experienced attorney at Riddle & Brantley help.
 One of our Jacksonville workers’ compensation lawyers can handle all aspects of your claim, from start to finish, including:

 - Workplace accident and environment investigation

 - Ensuring that Forms 18 and 19 are filed with the North Carolina Industrial Commission

 - Collection of incident reports and employer’s safety violation records

-- Filing of a personal injury claim instead or on top of a workers’ comp claim
+- Filing a personal injury claim in addition to the workers’ comp claim, if applicable

-The sooner you contact our firm after an injury, the better.
+The sooner you contact our firm after a on-the-job injury in Jacksonville, NC, the better.
 Waiting could mean running the risk of missing an important deadline, such as the deadline for filing your workers’ compensation claim.
 Prompt legal attention, on the other hand, can preserve key evidence and ensure you file everything by the required dates.

-Are All Employers Required to Purchase Workers’ Compensation Insurance?
+Do All Employers in North Carolina Have Workers’ Compensation Insurance?

+This is a question our Jacksonville, NC workers’ compensation lawyers are asked frequently.
+The short answer is no, not all businesses in North Carolina have workers’ compensation coverage.
+Not all North Carolina businesses are even required to have this coverage.
 North Carolina law requires all businesses with three or more employees to purchase workers’ compensation insurance.
-The law includes sole proprietorships, partnerships, limited liability companies, and corporations.
+The law includes sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.
 All of the above businesses must prove purchase of coverage of all employees, or self-coverage unless they fall under one of the following exceptions:

 - Certain railroad operations